-Choosing between the Leopard 46 and the Leopard 52 comes down to how you plan to cruise, how many people will live aboard, and how much space and range you want for long‑term or short-term cruising.
-Both are proven bluewater sailing catamarans, but they serve different ownership needs within the Leopard range.
+Choosing between the Leopard 46 and the Leopard 52 comes down to how you plan to cruise, how many people will live aboard, and how much space you want for life on the water.
+Both are proven bluewater sailing catamarans, but they serve different ownership styles within the Leopard range.

 |---|---|---|